 While at Ice Cream these were the talking points for the teenage hygiene that we chatted about!

+The first item on the teenage hygiene checklist is clean clothes!
 Has your kid rolled out of bed and tried to sneak out the door for school in their clothes from the day before that they slept in?
 GROSS, right?!
 Being mindful of changing clothing every single day definitely needs to be addressed.
 And not clothes that they pick up off the floor.
-Dirty clothes smell for a reason.
+Tell them the smell test doesn’t count!
+Dirty clothes smell for a reason, but teens sometimes have different degrees of smell that pass their smell test!
+Remind them that the smell test doesn’t determine whether clothes are okay to wear to school.

 Not only that we talked about the importance of dressing nicely.
 Yes!
 Basketball shorts are comfortable, but maybe we don’t have to wear them every day to school.

-While at ice cream I reminded him again (please tell me I am not the only one who has to constantly remind them to brush their teeth?) that he needs to brush every day.
+While at ice cream I reminded him again (please tell me I am not the only one who has to constantly tell him to “brush your teeth”?) that you need to brush your teeth every day.
 Not only does it prevent cavities, but it helps with fresh breath better than gum… Yes, my kids try that on more than one occasion.
+Brush your teeth!
+Fresh breath is more pleasant for you, but also for everyone around you too.

 Really teach your child how to wash their hair well.
 Most kids do not understand that normal oils build up on the scalp.
 They just think washing their hair is for the ends.
-Teach your tween to get the shampoo on the root of the hair and scrub with the tips of the fingers.
+Teach your tween to get the shampoo on the root of the hair and scrub with the tips of the fingers when washing their hair.
 Remind them it’s a mini massage for their head.

 Skin can be a touchy subject.
 Some tweens start developing blemishes on their face quite early because of changing hormones.
-Talk about acne and how it is caused by oils.
-Teach them the importance of washing day and night.
+Talk about acne on their face and on their body and how it is caused by oils.
+Teach them the importance of washing their face every morning and night.

 Oh, my sweet Chase… This is the one we really got to chat about.
 Our bodies create odor as we sweat, even when we aren’t super active.
 It is important to remind your child that deodorant goes on in the morning and also after they exercise.